BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 5. **Sound Notification:** Upon successfully organizing and cleaning up the files, the script attempts to play a notification sound.
 If the specified sound file cannot be found, it alerts the user about the missing file.

 6. **Completion Message:** Finally, the script prints a success message indicating that the files have been moved and the source folders deleted, signaling the end of its operation.

-#### Repositories Picker

-This script interacts with the GitHub API to fetch and filter repositories based on specific criteria, and randomly selects a subset for further processing.

 ##### Configuration